-- 1. Policy Statement/Definition - a.
-LIT sanctioned travel is defined as travel more than 25 miles away from campus, which occurs when any of the following applies: - i.
-An LIT student organization or sponsored program plans to travel and the travel related event is representative of LIT. - ii.
-The travel is required by a student organization registered at LIT; - iii.
-A faculty or staff member serving in his or her official capacity super vises the travel; or - iiii.
-Institutional, departmental or organizations resources are used (includes vehicles as well as financial resources.
+- 1.1.
+LIT-sanctioned travel is defined as any travel away from campus, which occurs when any of the following applies: - a.
+An LIT student organization or sponsored program plans to travel and the travel-related event is recognized by LIT as professional, educational, or is one in which the student group is serving as a representative of LIT; - b.
+The travel is required by a student organization registered at LIT; - c.
+A faculty or staff member serving in her or his official capacity supervises the travel; or - d.
+Institutional, departmental or organizational resources are used (includes vehicles as well as financial resources). - 2.
+PROCEDURES - 2.1.
+Students, student organizations and individuals participating in LIT sponsored travel programs should take the following steps: - a.
+Complete the "Student Travel Form" (Attachment I) - b.
+Complete the "Student Group Travel List" (Attachment II).

-2. Procedures